microsoft/promptflow/docs/how-to-guides/develop-a-tool/add-category-and-tags-for-tool.md

 # Add Category and Tags for Tool
-Users sometimes need their tools to be easy to find.
-To achieve this, we've introduced the `category` and `tags`.
-The tool category helps to organize tools into specific category folders, while the tool tags enables users to search for tools with similar tags, regardless of their categories.
+At times, users require their tools to be readily accessible.
+To facilitate this, we've implemented the `category` and `tags` features.
+The category aids in compartmentalizing tools into distinct category folders, whereas the tags allow users to locate tools with corresponding tags.
-Both category and tags are optional.
+Both category and tags assignments are optional.
 If a tool isn't assigned a category, it will be displayed in the root folder.
 Similarly, if no tags are assigned, the tags field will remain empty.

 ## Prerequisites
 - Please ensure that your [Prompt flow for VS Code](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow) is updated to version 1.1.0 or a more recent version.

 ## How to add category and tags for a tool
 Here we use [an existing tool](https://github.com/microsoft/promptflow/tree/main/examples/tools/tool-package-quickstart/my_tool_package/yamls/tool_with_file_path_input.yaml) as an example.
-If you want to create your own tool, please refer to [create and use tool package](create-and-use-tool-package.md#create-custom-tool-package), and you can add the _category_ and _tags_ fields in the tool's YAML.
+If you wish to create your own tool, kindly refer to the [create and use tool package](create-and-use-tool-package.md#create-custom-tool-package) guide.
+You can add the _category_ and _tags_ fields in the tool's YAML like this:
-The YAML should appear as follows:
 ```yaml
 my_tool_package.tools.tool_with_file_path_input.my_tool:
   function: my_tool